opencoweb/coweb/docs/java/deploy.rst

    </servlet>

 The contents of :file:`cowebConfig.json` are considered a JSON object.
 The following are available properties that can be specified in the config json file:

-securityClass (java class name)
-   String name of a :class:`org.coweb.CowebSecurityPolicy` subclass to use instead of the base class which allows anonymous access to all sessions.

 updaterTypeMatcherClass (java class name)
    String name of a :class:`org.coweb.UpdaterTypeMatcher` subclass to use to match an Updater Type for a late joiner.